sky-chaser-high/adobe-illustrator-scripts/README.md

 > Highlight the measurement points.
 > The angle is based on point #1.
 Range: -180.0 to 180.0
 > The dimension units depend on the ruler units.
 > Anchor points for type on a path and area types are also supported.
+> Due to the small font size, labels will not appear when enlarged above 15500%.

 ### Requirements
 Illustrator CS4 or higher